 If your receiver does not have pre-outs, then make sure the transmitting unit accepts regular speaker wire as an input.
-Or you can use a line-level adapter (example) to convert speaker leads to RCAs.
-Some kits will include an input and output for a subwoofer as well!
-A lot of subwoofers include a built-in amp, so this is usually really simple to connect.
-I will go further into how everything connects later on.
+Or you can use a line-level adapter (example on Amazon) to have speaker leads converted to RCAs.
+Some kits include input/output for a subwoofer, making the connection straightforward.

-moretop Wireless Video & Audio Transmitter and Receiver (on Amazon) – This is actually an Audio/Video wireless kit, but you don’t need to use the video in/out.
-It has the best reviews out of all of the wireless kits I could find.
+Moretop Wireless Video & Audio Transmitter and Receiver (on Amazon) – This is actually an Audio/Video wireless kit, but you don’t need to use the video in/out.
+This one has the best reviews out of all of the wireless kits.

 Remember that these kits don’t supply power for the speakers, just the audio signal.
-I suggest using a mini amplifier (on Amazon) to actually power the speakers.
+We suggest using a mini amplifier (on Amazon) to power the speakers.